 Dussehra is an important festival of Hindus which we must celebrate with the true spirit.
 Dussehra means the tenth day in the Sanskrit language.
-It falls on the tenth day of Ashadh month according to Gregorian Calendar.
+It falls on the tenth day of Ashwin month according to Hindu Calendar.
 The festival is celebrated all over India and in different parts of the world.
 In some parts of India, this festival marks the victory over Ravana by Lord Rama, who killed him on this day, while in other parts of India, it is celebrated to mark Goddess Durga killing the demon Mahishasura during Navratri festival, which falls around September or October every year respectively.

 Dussehra, also known as Vijayadashami or Vijayawada Dussehra, is a Hindu festival celebrated in many parts of India and Nepal, which marks the triumph of good over evil in Hindu mythology.
 Some calendars say the festival marks the 10th day after Ashwin (October/November).
 According to the Western calendar, it falls on either September–October 20 or October/November 22.
-In some parts of India, it is celebrated as Vijayadashami to mark the killing of Mahishasura by Goddess Durga.

 Durga is a Sanskrit word, meaning "the victorious one".
 She is the wife of Lord Shiva and she defends dharma.
 She can be either armed or unarmed depending on her mood at any given time.
 Sometimes she wears a crown and sometimes not; sometimes she carries weapons like the trishul (trident) and sometimes not; but always remains as strong as ever!